IamZuba/ZubaBot/README.md

 I took that composition, and modified it (added commands, took away some, changed things around) to make ZubaBot.

 BIG THANKS TO:
-Whoever made basicBot (for a base for my bot)
+Yemasthui (he made the basicBot (which is the base code for ZubaBot) so all credit goes to him)

 More to come as I change more things around with ZubaBot.